Immigration and Refugee Board of Canada

 The Immigration and Refugee Board of Canada (or IRB; La Commission de l'immigration et du statut de réfugié du Canada, CISR), established in 1989 by an Act of Parliament, is an independent administrative tribunal that is responsible for making decisions on immigration and refugee matters.
 As one of their responsibilities, the IRB decides on applications for refugee protection made by individuals.
 The IRB reports to Parliament through the Minister of Immigration, Refugees and Citizenship (IRCC), but remains independent from both the IRCC and the Minister.

 Governance

 Governing documents

 Matters concerning the IRB are governed under the Immigration and Refugee Protection Act (IRPA).
 In addition, IRB follows Canada's "Immigration and Refugee Protection Regulations", the "Immigration Division Rules", the "Immigration Appeals Division Rules", and the "Refugee Protection Division Rules".

 Chairperson

-The chairperson of the IRB is Richard Wex, who was appointed to the position 23 July 2018.
+The chairperson of the IRB is Manon Brassard, who was appointed to the position 23 July 2023.
 Past chairs include: